 The Origins of the Story

 The story of Turandot originates in a French collection of fairy tales by François Pétis de la Croix “Les mille et un jours” translated into English as “The thousand and one days”.
-You might know “One thousand and one nights” or the “Arabian Nights” from which we acquired Aladdin, Sinbad, Ali Baba and host of other famous tales.
+You might know “One thousand and one nights” or the “Arabian Nights” from which we acquired Aladdin, Sinbad, Ali Baba and a host of other famous tales.
 These collections shouldn’t be confused however, “Nights” is made up of genuine Middle Eastern stories compiled in Arabic over centuries.
 “Days” has a more dubious provenance.
-In many cases these stories only exist in de la Croix’s rendering leading some to believe he might have conjured them up himself.
-If Turandot has a precursor it is a 12th Century work by the Azerbaijani poet and philosopher Nizami Ganjavi “Seven Beauties”.
+In many cases, these stories only exist in de la Croix’s rendering leading some to believe he might have conjured them up himself.
+If Turandot has a precursor, it is a 12th Century work by the Azerbaijani poet and philosopher Nizami Ganjavi “Seven Beauties”.

-In any case, Puccini arrived at the text through a Schiller play that was in turn a German version of an Italian commedia dell'arte by Carlo Gozzi who took the story from the de la Croix.
+In any case, Puccini arrived at the text through a Schiller play that was, in turn, a German version of an Italian commedia dell'arte by Carlo Gozzi, who took the story from the de la Croix.
 Puccini was first introduced to the text in an Italian translation of the Schiller by Andrea Maffei who is perhaps most famous for writing the libretto to Verdi’s I masnadieri.
 Puccini wasn’t the first composer to get to it either.
 Antonio Bazzini wrote Turanda in 1867, Ferruccio Busoni Turandot in 1917 only a few years before Puccini began his.
 Puccini had not heard Busoni’s version but Bazzini had been a teacher of Puccini’s in Milan.

-Puccini was always a fastidious and deliberate composer, but the writing of Turandot was an especially drawn out process.
-In the four years before his death, Puccini vacillated over the number of acts, whether or not he should turn his attention to something less serious, and absolutely fixated over the final love duet that he believed was the essential, earth-shattering culmination of the entire evening.
+Puccini was always a fastidious and deliberate composer, but the writing of Turandot was an especially drawn-out process.
+In the four years before his death, Puccini vacillated over the number of acts, whether or not he should turn his attention to something less serious, and fixated over the final love duet that he believed was the essential, earth-shattering culmination of the entire evening.
 Despite these circumstances, he poured himself into the work, writing to a friend in March 1924, “I have placed, in this opera, all my soul.”

 Turandot premiered at La Scala in Milan on 25 April 1926, almost a year and a half after Puccini’s death.
 Puccini’s friend Arturo Toscanini, who had worked on the score with the composer during the last months of Puccini’s life, conducted the premiere.
 As is widely recorded, when the opera reached the last note written by Puccini, Toscanini ended the performance.
-What he said at the time has been variously reported, from the poetic “Here death triumphed over art” to the poigniant “For me, the work ends here.”
+What he said at the time has been variously reported, from the poetic “Here death triumphed over art” to the poignant “For me, the work ends here.”
 An eyewitness quoted in a recent biography puts it somewhere between the two: “Here ends the opera, because at this point the maestro was dead.”
 The Alfano version was presented the following night.

 The 16th most performed opera in the world from 2007-2012, according to Operabase.
 This frequency was not always the case.
 Beginning in 1930, Turandot was not performed for more than three decades at the Met, after Maria Jeritza, who premiered the role there, sang her last of 23 Turandots.
 It did not return until 1961 when Birgit Nilsson took on the princess, a role she owned in New York until 1970, singing it 52 times.
-The long break was due at least partly to a dearth of sopranos capable of singing the difficult title role, a criteria which some opera lovers of a certain age feel should be applied today to any role ever sung by Maria Callas.
+The long break was due at least partly to a dearth of sopranos capable of singing the difficult title role, a criterion which some opera lovers of a certain age feel should be applied today to any role ever sung by Maria Callas.

 Until the end of the 20th century, Turandot was banned in the People’s Republic of China because the government felt the opera portrayed China unfavourably.
-The ban ended in style, with an epic performance in 1998 given in the Forbidden City, the home of actual Chinese emperors until they stopped having them in 1912.
+The ban ended in style, with an epic performance in 1998 given in the Forbidden City, the home of actual Chinese emperors, until they stopped having them in 1912.
 The production was originally staged and conducted in Florence, Italy, by Zubin Mehta and Chinese film director Zhang Yimou (who later directed the opening and closing ceremonies of the Beijing Olympics).
 A documentary called “The Turandot Project” tells how the production eventually came to China and how it was adapted.
 There is also a video of the actual concert (you can see a clip in the synopsis), with the snappy title “Turandot at the Forbidden City of Beijing.”